MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_password_security/lesson-plan.md

 ---
 layout: page
-title: Introduction to Cybersecurity Concepts
+title: How to be Cyber Awesome - Password Security
 ---
 ### Summary
-Learn about
+This module educates students to create strong passwords by building a microbit generator and testing its effectiveness.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+30 minutes

 ### Cybersecurity Concepts
 - [x] Defense in Depth